 If the goal is to find love rather than to engage in lust, then casual sex is really off the table.
-Again, this is not because sexual pleasure is inherently bad, but because pleasure ordered only towards yourself and not the good of another does not create any grounds for real love.
+Again, this isn't because sexual pleasure is inherently bad, but because pleasure ordered only towards yourself and not the good of another doesn't create any grounds for real love.
 You shouldn’t want to use someone else, and you certainly shouldn’t want to be used by them either.
-Accepting a drink or starting a conversation at the bar is fine, but you should know going into situations where you are going to draw the line.
-Make a commitment to keep yourself from being used, and to keep yourself from using another in the name of laying the foundation for a truly loving relationship.
+Accepting a drink or starting a conversation at the bar is fine, but you should know going into situations where you're going to draw the line.
+Make a commitment to keep yourself from being used and to keep yourself from using another in the name of laying the foundation for a truly loving relationship.

-Sexual pleasure is not inherently bad, but pleasure ordered only towards yourself and not the good of another does not create any grounds for real love.
+Sexual pleasure is not inherently bad, but pleasure ordered only towards yourself and not the good of another doesn't create any grounds for real love.

 If your only reason for going home together is for a night of pleasure, you can assume that when push comes to shove, this other person probably won’t be the best at putting your needs above their own, especially when it’s difficult.
 (And quite honestly, you’re not really showing that you would do that either.)
 If an activity involves using another person or being the object of use, the answer should be an obvious “no.” These moments are often indications of much deeper patterns.

 Put in the Work